Family Planning Program

 What if I have Medicaid?

-If you have Medicaid, any services received would be paid for under Medicaid, not the Family Planning Program.
-Family Planning contractors have to screen all potential clients for Medicaid eligibility.
+If you have Medicaid, any services received would be paid for under Medicaid, not the Family Planning Program (FPP).
+Family Planning providers will screen all potential clients for eligibility in the following order: Medicaid, Healthy Texas Women (HTW).

 How will I know if I'm covered by the Family Planning Program?